LIHI Certificate #39 - Fifteen Mile Falls Project, New Hampshire and Vermont

 The project is located just upstream of the Dodge Falls Project (LIHI #42) and includes, from upstream to downstream:

-• Moore development which impounds an 11-mile-long reservoir with a surface area of 3,490 acres.
+- Moore development which impounds an 11-mile-long reservoir with a surface area of 3,490 acres.
 The dam is an earth and concrete gravity structure with an overall length of 2,920 feet and a height of 178 feet.
 It has a 373-foot-long concrete spillway with a 15-foot-wide by 20-foot-high sluice gate, four 50-foot bays of 17-foot-high stanchions, and three bays of 36-foot-wide by 30-foot-high Tainter gates.
-Four steel penstocks, each 296 feet long, convey flows to the integral powerhouse with four Francis type turbine-generator units with a combined capacity of about 160 MW.
+Four steel penstocks, each 296 feet long, convey flows to the integral powerhouse with four Francis type turbine-generator units and a minimum flow unit, with a total capacity of about 160 MW.

 Moore and Comerford have seasonal storage and operate in store-and-release mode while McIndoes serves as a regulating dam to smooth flows from the other two plants.
 Reservoir fluctuation limits vary by development but during spawning season (May 21-June 30), the developments limit fluctuations to 2 feet to enhance spawning conditions.
 The developments also provide minimum flow releases that vary seasonally.
 Moore provides 320 cfs into the tailrace year-round.
 Comerford provides releases into the tailrace of 818 cfs from June 1 to September 30; 1,145 cfs from October 1 to March 31; and 1,635 cfs from April 1 to May 31.
 McIndoes provides 1,105 cfs into the tailrace from June 1 to September 30; 2,210 cfs from October 1 to March 31; and 4,420 cfs from April 1 to May 31 to support spring fish spawning and incubation.
 This flow regime was developed in collaboration with the signatories to the SA based on the results of habitat and flow studies.